ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 After walking through the boring rigorous stuff, you deserve some fun project.
 It's time to walk through a practical example and apply your newly acquired Flex skills!

 It took me days to come up with a good project.
 Out of the lack of a creative option, I came up with a music app layout for cats.
 I call it catty music.
-Maybe by 2036, we'd have cats singing in rock bands somewhere in mars :-)
+Maybe by 2036, we'd have cats singing in rock bands somewhere on Mars :-)

 Here's what the finished layout looks like, and it is completely laid out with Flexbox.